 - Medical expenses (Singapore): Reimbursement for medical expenses in Singapore when you come back from your trip (within a certain time frame)

 Since it’s probably the biggest travel insurer in Singapore, I doubt NTUC travel insurance needs any introduction.
+It’s a household name that most of us are very familiar with.

 What’s special about NTUC is that they offer two types of plans: normal and Enhanced PreX.
 The latter covers pre-existing medical conditions like diabetes and high blood pressure, which is definitely a big plus for seniors.

-It’s not a MUST to spring for PreX.
+However, it’s not a MUST to spring for PreX.
 In the past, before NTUC PreX came along, it was pretty much impossible to get travel insurance coverage for pre-existing conditions, so everyone just sucked it up and hoped for the best.

 If you’re comfortable with that, the regular NTUC travel insurance is also worthy of consideration.